 Procedure

 Questionnaires were administered by seven research assistants who were Indian students living in Northdale or surrounding suburbs.
 They visited selected households, selected individual participants, and administered the questionnaire by asking participants to complete the paper-and-pencil survey themselves.
-In a small minority of cases where participants were not able to complete questionnaire themselves, the research assistants were instructed to read the questions out aloud while marking participants’ answers in the questionnaire.
+In a small minority of cases where participants were not able to complete questionnaires themselves, the research assistants were instructed to read the questions out aloud while marking participants’ answers in the questionnaire.

 Materials